An Automated Theorem Proving Framework for Information-Theoretic Results: Nontrivial Existential Information Inequalities

 We state the copy lemma \cite{zhang1998characterization,dougherty2011non} as an EII. \begin{prop} [Copy lemma \cite{zhang1998characterization,dougherty2011non}] For any $n,l\ge0$,

 \end{prop} Note that we only enforce equalities of entropy terms here instead of equality in distribution in the original copy lemma, resulting in a weaker statement.

-Even though there are non-Shannon-type inequalities that cannot be proved using the linear program in \eqref{eq:h2_impl}, all known non-Shannon-type inequalities (e.g. \cite{dougherty2006six,xu2008projection,dougherty2011non}) can be proved using the elementary rules and the copy lemma.
+Even though there are non-Shannon-type inequalities that cannot be proved using the linear program in \eqref{eq:h2_impl}, all known unconditional non-Shannon-type inequalities (e.g. \cite{dougherty2006six,xu2008projection,dougherty2011non}) can be proved using the elementary rules and the copy lemma.
 We remark that automated application of the copy lemma has been used in \cite{xu2008projection,dougherty2011non} to discover non-Shannon-type inequalities.
 The framework in this paper is more general in the sense that it can incorporate any nontrivial EII, not only the copy lemma.
 Refer to Section \ref{sec:auxsearch_premise} for the algorithm which incorporates known EIIs in the verification of new EIIs.

 The copy lemma can be equivalently stated as the following rule, which we call the conditional independence rule.
-Intuitively, the rule states that if the auxiliaries $U^{l}$ only interact with $X^{n}$, then $U^{l}$ can be assumed to be conditionally independent of all other random variables given $X^{n}$. \begin{prop} [Conditional independence rule] The copy lemma is equivalent to the following rule:
+Intuitively, the rule states that if the auxiliaries $U^{l}$ only interact with $X^{n}$, then $U^{l}$ can be assumed to be conditionally independent of all other random variables given $X^{n}$.
+We remark that a similar observation was made in \cite{kaced2013equivalence}. \begin{prop} [Conditional independence rule] The copy lemma is equivalent to the following rule:

 \end{prop} \begin{IEEEproof} Assume the copy lemma is true.
 Substituting $X^{n}\leftarrow X^{n}$, $Y^{l}\leftarrow(U^{l},Y)$ to the copy lemma,